FAQ MILANO CORTINA 2026 OLYMPICS

 For spectators without a booked accommodation in Livigno, main park-and-ride areas will be organized, where to park the car and reach the venue in Livigno by shuttle bus:

-> Italian side (South Tyrol): Malles – parking spaces to be defined
+> Italian side (South Tyrol): TUBRE – parking spaces to be defined

 > Swiss side: Zernez – parking spaces to be defined